rches/APIFY_SCRAPER_CHALLENGE/README.md

 <h4>How to operate</h4>

 <p>Download the repo and ensure all dependencies are installed.
-After this, run "node challenges/challenge_X.js" in the command line where X is equal to the challenge number you want preformed.</p>
+After this, run "npm run cX" in the command line where X is equal to the challenge number you want preformed.</p>

 <p>Note: Apify CLI is not being implemented, and there is no 'purge' command.
 Before each run, delete all key_value_stores and datasets from the apify_storage directory.</p>